Go Tell It on the Mountain (novel): Part One

 In Part One, John wakes up on his birthday.
 He sits down for breakfast, expecting something special from his mother.
 However, he is met with the regular breakfast that is standard in the household.
 His mother then sends him off to do his daily chores like any other day.
 As he does his chores, he thinks about his relationship with his domineering father, who does not seem to love him, and seems to have much hatred towards John.
-He also begins to think about his relationship with the storefront church at which his father is a sometimes preacher.
+He also begins to think about his relationship with the storefront church at which his father is sometimes a preacher.
 The church is a major part in the life of John’s family.
 His family is extremely religious and spends a lot of their time at and supporting the church.
-All of the members of the Grimes family are very intertwined within the church.
 His younger half-brother Roy also resents his father's strictness, but unlike John has begun to rebel by running with a rough crowd.
 The rebellion against his father leaves a lot of anger within John and builds upon the constant thought of their father not loving them.
 Once John has finished his chores, his mother Elizabeth gives him some money for his birthday, and he goes out.
 He walks through Central Park and down Fifth Avenue, before going into a movie theater to watch a film.

 John returns home to find that Roy has gone with some neighborhood boys to pick a fight and has been cut with a knife.
 John's stepfather Gabriel returns home.
 Gabriel is angry.
 He lashes out and looks for someone to blame besides Roy.
 Gabriel ultimately ends up putting the blame onto Elizabeth and Gabriel’s own sister, Florence, who was in the house with the family at the time.
 Florence and Elizabeth object that no one is to blame but Roy since he went out to pick the fight.
 Gabriel strikes Elizabeth causing Roy to challenge and curse him.
 Gabriel takes immense disrespect from Roy and will not settle for it.
 He decides that as his father, he must do something to Roy because he believes Roy is in no place to challenge Gabriel and question his authority over him.
 Gabriel whips Roy with a belt until Florence intervenes.
 Gabriel does not appreciate Florence intervening and talks down to her.
 John then goes to the church to do chores before evening services.
 Elisha, an older boy in the church arrives to help and the two exchange playful barbs and then playfully wrestle.
 The two then finish cleaning the church while talking about John's soul and salvation.
 Two women arrive followed shortly by John's father, mother, and aunt Florence.